aws-robotics/kinesisvideo-encoder-ros2/README.md

 # h264_video_encoder

+**NOTE: This package is still under development and has not been released yet**
 ## Overview
 This package provides a ROS Node that will encode a stream of images into an H264 video stream.